sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 negative values for the *t*-statistic and don’t know how to interpret it.
-In fact, it’s not at all uncommon for two people working independently to end up with results that are almost identical, except that one person has a negative t values and the other one has a positive t value.
+In fact, it’s not at all uncommon for two people working independently to end up with results that are almost identical, except that one person has a negative *t*-values and the other one has a positive *t*-value.
 Assuming that you’re running a two-sided test then the *p*-values will be identical.
 On closer inspection, the students will notice that the confidence intervals also have the opposite signs.
 This is perfectly okay.
 Whenever this happens, what